Coronavirus has changed how health services work. These changes are to keep the public, patients, and NHS staff safe.

 To book an appointment, you should phone your dental practice.
-The team will give you advice about the options available and guide you to make sure you get the right treatment.
+The team will give you advice about the options available.

-Priority is being given to people with urgent dental problems such as those with toothache.
-It’s also possible you may be referred to your local urgent dental care centre.
+Priority is being given to people with urgent dental problems.
+You may be referred to your local urgent dental care centre.

-You should always contact an optometry practice in the first instance if you have any eye problems such as:
+You should always contact an optometry practice first if you have any eye problems such as:

 - red and/or sticky eye